 Make sure your solicitor or adviser gives you full details about the effects of the statutory charge before you decide to go ahead with your case.
 It is in your interests to keep your costs to a minimum and for an order to be obtained for your opponent to pay your costs, as this restricts the amount you must pay as the statutory charge.

-Maintenance payments, state benefits and tax credits are exempt from the statutory charge.
-If you win a case on eligibility for benefits, you do not have to pay back the statutory charge from those benefits.
+Maintenance payments and state benefits are exempt from the statutory charge.
+If you win a case on eligibility for social security benefits, you do not have to pay back the statutory charge from those benefits.